Repi909/Repi909/README.md

 ## About Me

-I am currently a LabVIEW Software Engineer with experience in Embedded C, C++, SQL and C# .NET.
+I am currently a Software Engineer with experience in LabVIEW, C++, SQL, Python and C# .NET.
 My professional experience comes from a Test Systems and Facilities Engineering background, specifically designing and innovating new test rigs for research and validation using PLCs, NI hardware, LabVIEW and C++.

 My role at Johnson Matthey is to design and develop software applications and solutions in the scope of the full software development lifecycle for test rigs that are used within R&D for the chemistry industry.